bhk/rio/concepts.md

     x := 2
     ...

 ... the line `x := 2` does not actually *modify* a variable.
 It introduces a *new* variable, also named `x`.
-Only the new `x` will be visible to lines of code that follow.
+Only the new `x` will be visible to the lines of code that follow.
 The old `x` remains unchanged, so the behavior of `f` is not affected by the definition that follows it.

 As a shorthand for `x := x + EXPR`, we can write `x += EXPR`.
 Similar operators `-=`, `*=`, etc., are also defined.